tinyclub/linux-lab/README.md

     $ make qemu
     $ make qemu-save

-qemu-ARCH-static and qemu-system-ARCH can not be compiled together. to build qemu-ARCH-static, please enable `QEMU_US=1` in board specific Makefile and rebuild it.
+QEMU-ARCH-static and qemu-system-ARCH can not be compiled together. to build QEMU-ARCH-static, please enable `QEMU_US=1` in board specific Makefile and rebuild it.

 If QEMU and QTOOL specified, the one in bsp submodule will be used in advance of one installed in system, but the first used is the one just compiled if exists.

-While porting to newer kernel, Linux 5.0 hangs during boot on qemu 2.5, after compiling a newer qemu 2.12.0, no hang exists. please take notice of such issue in the future kernel upgrade.
+While porting to newer kernel, Linux 5.0 hangs during boot on QEMU 2.5, after compiling a newer QEMU 2.12.0, no hang exists. please take notice of such issue in the future kernel upgrade.

-If already download qemu and its submodules and don't want to upadte the submodules, just skip it:
+If already download QEMU and its submodules and don't want to upadte the submodules, just skip it:

     $ make qemu git_module_status=0